 Guide to High School Student Visitors/Minors in the Laboratory

 On occasion, a faculty member may have interest in hosting a high school student or minor in his or her group.
 In order to ensure a safe and enjoyable experience, a number of steps must be completed well in advance of the student's arrival.
-This includes a Environmental Hazards Assessment conducted by the Environmental Health and Safety Coordinator; completion of a registration and Code of Conduct form; completion of a valid work permit; and sevearl other forms completed by the students' parent(s) or guardian(s).
+This includes a Environmental Hazards Assessment conducted by the Environmental Health and Safety Coordinator; completion of background checks for the faculty member and all laboratory supervisors; completion of a registration and Code of Conduct form; registration fo the program with the MIT Office of Risk Management; completion of a valid work permit; and several other forms completed by the students' parent(s) or guardian(s).